Pentagon pulls funds for military schools, daycare to pay for Trump's border wall

 The wall was a central promise of Trump’s 2016 campaign and remains central to his immigration policies as he aims for re-election in 2020.

-Some $30 million of funds for an equipment building at Fort Huachuca in southern Arizona will be diverted to pay for the wall.
-Republican U.S. Senator Martha McSally of Arizona “fought to ensure” no projects in her state would be affected and was guaranteed that by former acting Defense Secretary Patrick Shanahan, she said in a statement.
+Some $30 million in funds for an equipment building at Fort Huachuca in southern Arizona will be diverted to pay for the wall.

+Republican U.S. Senator Martha McSally of Arizona “fought to ensure” no projects in her state would be affected and was guaranteed of that by former acting Defense Secretary Patrick Shanahan, she said in a statement.
 She said the Fort Huachuca project was already delayed.

 House of Representatives Speaker Nancy Pelosi said in a call with fellow Democrats on Tuesday that the diversion of military funds “will undermine our national security, quality of life and morale of our troops, and that indeed makes America less safe,” according to an aide.

-Reporting by Bryan Pietsch; Additional reporting by Idrees Ali, Susan Cornwell and Richard Cowan; Editing by Peter Cooney
+Reporting by Bryan Pietsch; Additional reporting by Idrees Ali, Susan Cornwell and Richard Cowan; Editing by Peter Cooney and Bill Berkrot